maxant/kafka-data-consistency/mf/README.md

 - move sse and other standard things into vue components
 - security: do a view of all methods, and the roles and therefore the users which can run them
 - finish security.html
-- how do cases and then PARTNER RELATIONSHIPS end up in the client, when they use contractId? ok coz of requestId?
 - add accepting and do validation of prices at that point.
 TRANSPORT still with kafka!
 - add the ability to fix errors, so that the user isnt blocked.
 - call the contract validation service when we load the draft, and provide problems to the client